nathaniel-may/nathanielmay.com/README.md

 *.nathanielmay.com
 ```

 Used ACM link from AWS region [us-east-1](https://console.aws.amazon.com/acm/home?region=us-east-1).
-Other regions cannot be imported to CloudFront.
+Certs created in. other regions cannot be imported to CloudFront.

 ### S3